Eichmann trial: Diplomatic reaction

 When Ben-Gurion announced Eichmann's capture to the Knesset, the revelation stunned the world.
 The Argentine government, angered that Israel had violated its sovereignty, lodged an official protest at the United Nations.
 A heated diplomatic dispute ensued in which Argentina demanded accountability for the act.
 The Security Council debated the matter, and in June 1960 it adopted United Nations Security Council Resolution 138 acknowledging Argentina's grievance and requesting "Israel to make appropriate reparation".
 Ultimately, Israel and Argentina reached an agreement that Israel would express formal regret in exchange for Argentina not insisting on Eichmann's return.
 By the time the trial commenced, the rift had largely been repaired quietly, and international focus shifted to the legal proceedings about to unfold in Israel.

 Trial

 The trial.
 Gideon Hausner is standing; to his left is Robert Servatius.
 Eichmann is sitting in the glass box.

-The trial of Eichmann was held from 11 April to 15 August 1961 at Beit Ha'am, a community theatre temporarily reworked to serve as a courtroom capable of accommodating 750 observers.
+Eichmann's trial was held from 11 April to 15 August 1961 at Beit Ha'am, a community theatre temporarily reworked to serve as a courtroom capable of accommodating 750 observers.
 It was held under the Nazis and Nazi Collaborators (Punishment) Law, legislation enacted to allow Israel to prosecute Holocaust perpetrators.
 A special tribunal of the Jerusalem District Court was convened to handle the sensitive case.
 The indictment, filed by Attorney General Gideon Hausner, charged Eichmann with 15 crimes, including crimes against the Jewish people, crimes against humanity, war crimes, and membership in outlawed organizations (the SS, SD, and Gestapo).
-A summary of the charges and verdict can be found below.
+The charges were as follows: